 3. You need a six-figure amount for a project.

 Their four or five-digit intentions will be dwarfed by your problem and further pleading is avoided.
-Just make sure you really have a project you’re working into.
+Just make sure you really have a project you’re working on.

 4. Teach him “how to fish”.

 Now that you politely repelled their intention, it’s time to help them make money on their own.
 Freelance websites like www.199jobs.com and www.upwork.com offer virtual jobs that everybody can do online.

 Send them to these websites so they will learn how.
 It won’t be an easy task at first but once they get the hang of it, they’re going to have another source of income.